Turning Corners

 I don’t want to jinx things by mentioning the other milestone that we’re noticing, but it has to do with the fact that she is entering the realm of the persons with three years of agedness under their belts and the terribility seems to be waning.
 I will update you on whether this process ever completes itself …maybe after she leaves for college.

-10 Responses
+10 Responses to Turning Corners

-1. blackbird Says:
+1. blackbird says:

 I like when they put pants on drawings.

-2. Heather Says:
+2. Heather says:

 Laylee is a maniac of the drawing.
 Oh that I were there to see the walking pudge!

-3. Moonface Says:
+3. Moonface says:

 i find it fascinating to see how they go from drawing blobs with limbs to stick figures to elaborate drawings. i especially love the prominent featuring of the navel that occurs in the drawings of almost all kids.

-4. Stephanie Says:
+4. Stephanie says:

 But does he say incoherent things about server configurations in his sleep?
 Charming often talks about code or math when he is not awake.